 - 'Empowered'': Emp learns that her boyfriend Thugboy once slept with her rival, Sistah Spooky.
 She later finds out her boyfriend, Thugboy, once slept with her.
 She asks Thugboy who is better in bed.
 Thugboy thinks if he says Sistah Spooky, he's in big trouble, and he better not say they're interchangeable in bed either.
 He said Emp was better.
 Emp refuses to talk to him for about a third of the volume.

 - Gangs of New York.
 "I'm not interested in The Butcher's leavings."

 - Chopper.
 The eponymous character suspects his hooker girlfriend of having had an affair with one of his enemies while he was in prison

-- Could apply to Bud's reaction when he learns that his hooker girlfriend Lynn slept with his enemy Ed in L.A.
+- Bud White's reaction when he learns that his hooker girlfriend Lynn slept with his enemy Ed in L.A.
 Confidential.
-It's ambiguous whether he's mad at Lynn for "cheating" on him, or for "cheating" on him with Ed
+It's ambiguous whether he's mad at Lynn for "cheating" on him, or for "cheating" on him with Ed.

 - In Smallville, Clark gets a mild case of this when Lana gets together with Lex, but he is more like crazily jealous.

 - Happens to Ted in How I Met Your Mother when he's dating his frenemy's ex.